Is real estate for me?

 6. Learn about the industry

-Start going to some open for inspections in your area.
+Start going to open for inspections in your area.
 Register for property updates on realestate.com.au and domain.com.au for sales, property management, for both residential and commercial properties depending on your interest.
-Get those alerts each day so you can learn what's going on in the marketplace, and use this to build your marketplace knowledge.
+Get those alerts each day so you can learn what is going on in the marketplace and use this to build your marketplace knowledge.

 7. Find the great agents